phultquist/resize/README.md

     b) the desired image is a square

     Honestly, this is really easy to change.
 But to keep it strict for album covers, I'd like to keep it this way.
 Perhaps I'll update it in the future.
+2. **This is not very robust.** It might not work perfectly for odd image types.
+However, it works for its purpose.
+In the future I'll update it to be a useful general tool.